Guest Post by Sierra Weininger

 Keep in mind to always talk with your doctor before starting a new exercise program.

-Sierra Weininger is a Senior Nutrition student at Eastern Michigan University.
+Sierra Weininger recently graduated with a degree in Nutrition from Eastern Michigan University.

 Choose Healthier Fast Food!